 My doctor was not concerned about TSH levels below 10.0 in pregnancy, because she was not aware of the danger to pregnancy with a TSH at that high range, and I wasn’t aware of it either.

 If only my doctors had just read the Endocrine Society’s 2007 clinical guidelines, my child would be alive today.
 What an unnecessary and tragic loss.
 I can’t go back in time no matter how much I wish it, however I can make sure this never happens to anyone else ever again.
 I co-authored this book with Mary Shomon, Your Healthy Pregnancy with Thyroid Disease: A Guide to Fertility, Pregnancy, and Postpartum Wellness, so that every woman will know the lab tests, optimal ranges, medications, supplements, dietary recommendations and more so that she will know more than even her doctors about having miracle babies with thyroid disease.

 Elie Wiesel said, “Whoever survives a test, whatever it may be, must tell the story.
 That is his duty.”
 Hypothyroid Mom is my story.
 I feel deep within me that it is my duty to share it, so that not one more child will be unnecessarily lost to hypothyroidism.
 Please take a look at Hypothyroid Mom’s first YouTube video and help build awareness.

-- The Endocrine Society.
+4. The Endocrine Society.
 Management of Thyroid Dysfunction During Pregnancy and Postpartum: An Endocrine Society Clinical Practice Guideline.
-Journal of Clinical Endocrinology & Metabolism 2007; 92(8)(Supplement):S1-S47 ↩
+Journal of Clinical Endocrinology & Metabolism 2007; 92(8)(Supplement):S1-S47.